BerWang/web/05 Automated Testing.md

 In this worksheet you will be concluding your first sprint and learning about how automated tests can improve the quality of your code.
 You should refer to the [lecture slides](https://goo.gl/VHD2SH).

-## 1 Review Meeting

-You will be given a date for the review meeting, this will typically be a week after the start of the sprint.
-During this meeting you will be expected to do a local demo of the software you built during the sprint so make sure you are prepared.

-1. The **Product Owner** reads the user story/storys completed during the sprint.
-2. The **Scrum Master** demonstrates the new features to the client.
-3. Any bugs identified are added to the Kanban board to be addressed in the next sprint.

-The team then move on to the next _sprint planning meeting_ whilst the client is present.

-## 2 Retrospective

-Each week the development team should meet up (without the client) and ask each member of the team to identify:

-1. What they should continue to do (existing good practice)
-2. What they should **start** doing (new good practice)
-3. What they should **stop** doing (eliminiate bad practices)

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.

 You should refer to [this week's presentation](https://drive.google.com/open?id=1xy3MWh96JUdI8DiAtOUFznA0aEf4FBzp8zbIrPBtTdw).